Nazia-Displacement/server/readme.md

 ## Installation

-**BEFORE YOU INSTALL:** please read the [prerequisites](#prerequisites)
+**BEFORE YOU INSTALL:** please read the [prerequisites](#prerequisites).

-Start with cloning this repo on your local machine:
+Start with cloning this repo on your local machine.
 To install the needed modules run in the project directory:

 ```sh
 npm install